 Chess is a difficult game to explain for beginners/club players.
 The complexity of the game lies in the fact that there exists a set of rules that help you reach the ultimate goal, but there are also dynamic factors which are difficult to control.
-During the game, we must pay attention to all of them and try to evaluate, consider and calculate which elements have most impact on the position in question before making our move.
+During the game, we must pay attention to all of them and try to evaluate, consider and calculate which elements have the most impact on the position in question before making our move.

 Even after many years of activity, most professionals are still impressed when reading again the basic positional concepts they learned a long time ago.
 These concepts only get clearer with experience and, as Korchnoi once said, “You don’t learn chess, you understand chess”.

-In this article we are going to give our readers who are trying to improve their play some piece of advice in order to play better in the middle game.
-These tips are not about playing a specific opening or following certain theoretical path; it’s rather an approach to remember when you are playing.
+In this article, we are going to give our readers who are trying to improve their play some piece of advice in order to play better in the middle game.
+These tips are not about playing a specific opening or following the certain theoretical path; it’s rather an approach to remember when you are playing.

 Here are 5 aspects we consider to be most important in the middlegame: